Abhishek08Mishra/DiabetesFunLab/README.md

 ## 🌍 Live Demo

 You can interact with the model by visiting the live Streamlit app ([DiabetesFunLab](https://diabetesfunlab.streamlit.app/)).
-The app allows users to input their health metrics and get info about their result.
+The app allows users to input their health metrics and get info about their heakth issues.

 ---